MagellansNotebook/Logbook/PassMngr/README.md

 **Password** - is the secret word used to verify the username againts the password assigned to it.

 **Group Item** - is a type of account.
-It is defined by the user how he/she wants to identify it. (ie Email, for example@yahoo.com.au, Account Login, facebook.com)
+It is defined by the user how he/she wants to identify it. (ie Email, for example@yahoo.com.au, Account Login, for facebook.com)

+Press enter key once the details are complete.

+Note: If you made an error simply press enter and dont add any details on the following prompts.
+This will force an error to occur which will take you back to the main menu.

+If all details are correct simply press enter.
+It will display all the input you have entered so you can verify if it is correct.
+Select Y if you wish to store the account in the database.
+Else, select N to go back to the main menu.